What is Privatization?

 - Chances of Monopoly are Eliminated – Privatization removes the chances of government monopoly in a particular industry.

 - Reduced Political Involvement – The political parties tend to misuse the public sector by utilizing its pressure.
-The same is not the case with private sectors.
+The same is not the case with the private sectors.

 - Employment Creation – With the private sector entering an industry, job opportunities are created.